epomatti/az-iotedge-troubleshooting/README.md

 sudo iotedge check
 ```

-Now apply turn-on the toggle to apply to the built-in endpoint
+Now apply turn-on the toggle to apply to the built-in endpoint.

 Run the check: